Oxbian/Discord-No-Nitro-Emoji/README.md

 ### Firefox

+The extension is now available on the [Firefox Add-ONS website](https://addons.mozilla.org/en-US/firefox/addon/discord-no-nitro-emoji/).
 The addons can be installed from the page `about:debugging#/runtime/this-firefox`, then click on the button `Load Temporary Add-On`, and choose the discord-no-nitro-emoji zip file.